Deploying Apps

 apt-get install

 .
-The ones listed are of general use, but for your application additional system libraries may be required and can be installed in this way.
-For clarity we have included the installation of an extra system library in a separate block: the R packageRmpfr
+The ones listed are of general use, but for your app additional system libraries may be required and can be installed in this way.
+For clarity we’ve included the installation of an extra system library in a separate block: the R packageRmpfr

 requires the system librarylibmpfr-dev